Avnet

-Avnet, Inc. is a distributor of electronic components headquartered in Phoenix, Arizona, named after Charles Avnet, who founded the company in 1921.
-After its start on Manhattan's Radio Row, the company became incorporated in 1955 and began trading on the New York Stock Exchange in 1961.
+Avnet, Inc. is a distributor of electronic components headquartered in Tempe, Arizona, named after Charles Avnet, who founded the company in 1921.
+After its start on Manhattan's Radio Row, the company was incorporated in 1955 and began trading on the New York Stock Exchange in 1961.
 On May 8, 2018, Avnet changed stock markets to Nasdaq, trading under the same ticker AVT.

 History

 1920–1930

 In 1921, Charles Avnet, a 33-year-old Russian-Jewish immigrant, began buying surplus radio parts and selling them to the public on the Radio Rows of United States port cities.
 As radio manufacturing grew, parts distribution took off.
 In the mid-1920s, when factory-made radios began to replace radio parts, he adjusted his distribution pipeline and began selling parts to manufacturers and dealers.
 In the mid-1920s, Avnet diversified by branching out into car radio kits and automobile assembly kits.
 During the Great Depression, he shifted the focus from retailing to wholesaling.